scorpiocavalier/m6-1-mongo--introduction/exercises/EXERCISE-2.md

 # Exercise 2 - Hello?
 Bonjour?

-## Exercise 2.1 - Create a Document
+## Exercise 2.1 - Create a Document (`insertOne`)

 As we learned in the last exercise, we don't have to manually create a database or collection.
-When creating a docuemnt, we pass it the database and the collection, if they exist, the item is added, if they do not, they are created and the item is added.
+When creating a document, we pass it the database and the collection, if they exist, the item is added, if they do not, they are created and the item is added.

 1. Inside of `📁 exercises`, create a file called `exercise-2.js`
 2. Write a function `createGreeting`.